Drug court

 Drug courts are problem-solving courts that take a public health approach to criminal offending using a specialized model in which the judiciary, prosecution, defense bar, probation, law enforcement, mental health, social service, and treatment communities work together to help addicted offenders into long-term recovery.
 Instead of punishment, their purpose is to address one of the underlying drivers of crime and, in the process, reduce the use of imprisonment, potentially leading to substantial cost-savings.
 Drug courts aim to do this by incentivizing or mandating offenders into addiction treatment combined with frequent drug testing and regular monitoring by the judge.

+Origins

+Drug treatment courts originated in Miami in 1989 as a response to rising drug-related offences, particularly linked to the widespread use of crack cocaine and resulting prison overcrowding in the United States.
+Designed as an alternative to traditional custodial sentences, these courts divert eligible non-violent offenders into judicially supervised community-based treatment programs instead of incarceration.
+The approach is based on the premise that addressing substance use issues through structured treatment and court oversight can help offenders overcome addiction and, in turn, reduce rates of recidivism.
+Since their inception, drug treatment courts have expanded and become a widely used alternative to imprisonment for substance-abusing offenders.
+By December 2009, there were more than 1,700 TDCs in the United States, Canada, the United Kingdom, and Australia.

 Key components

 In 1997, the National Association of Drug Court Professionals in the United States published Defining Drug Courts: The Key Components.
 They named these as key components: